ahmemoha/blackjack/README.md

 # Blackjack Game

 A simple graphical user interface (GUI) implementation of the Blackjack card game using Java Swing.

+  ## Features
+- Play against a computer dealer
+- Place bets and manage your money
+- Hit or stand options
+- Restart the game

   ___     ___     ___     ___
  |A  |   |K  |   |Q  |   |J  |
  |   |   |   |   |   |   |   |